SuperGamerTron/PowerupDrop/README.md

 # PowerupDrop
 Requires BepInEx

-Allows you to drop powerups
+Allows you to drop powerups by clicking on a powerup icon in your inventory

 Every player needs to have the mod if playing multiplayer